Spikatrix/LRC-Editor/README.md

 You can then use the LRC files in Karaoke applications, Music players etc that support it.
 The stock music players of major phone manufacturers like Xiaomi, Huawei, OPPO, Samsung and more support LRC files.
 LRC files aren't supported on LG's stock media player, the Google Play Music app among others.

-**Note**: To get the best precision from this app, use a high quality constant bitrate MP3 file or another music container that is designed for precise seeking and isn't compressed.
+**Note**: To get the best precision from this app, use a high quality constant bitrate MP3 file or another music container that isn't compressed and is designed for precise seeking.
 Compressed music files usually don't have accurate seek information in them which might lead to desync issues.

 <sup>1</sup> [Samsung's stock file manager has issues with this](https://github.com/Spikatrix/LRC-Editor/issues/16)